NYU-CS9053/Syllabus/README.md

     - This is whether or not you fix past mistakes going forward.
 E.g. if you used mutable data in the past homework and I commented about this and you continue to use mutable data you will get a 0 for this portion of the grade.
 * Git Usage (0 or 5) - 10%
     - This is whether you properly use Git/GitHub.
 You should not have merge conflicts submitted in your homework.
 You should not submit `.class` files or IDE files.
     - NOTE, this is separate from submitting code on time.
-Only code prior to _5pm_ of the deadline (with an emailed commit id) will be reviewed and if you do not push your code for review within _24hr_ of the deadline you will get a 0 for the entire homework.
+Only code prior to _3pm_ of the deadline (with a commit id in the Google Spreadsheet) will be reviewed and if you do not push your code for review within _24hr_ of the deadline you will get a 0 for the entire homework.
 * Organization (1 - 5) - 20%
     - This is how well you organize your code.
 Is it readable and maintainable?
 * Correctness (1 - 5) - 40%